michaelhaaf/odin_project/odin-calculator/README.md

-# Etch-a-sketch
+# Calculator

-My completed rendition of the [Odin Project Etch-a-Sketch Project](https://www.theodinproject.com/lessons/foundations-etch-a-sketch).
+My completed rendition of the [Odin Project Calculator Project](https://www.theodinproject.com/lessons/foundations-calculator).
 Stylistically inspired by some of the top solutions available at the time of this writing.

 Copyright (C) 2022 michaelhaaf